mqtt-tools/mqttwarn/README.md

   }
 ```

-The avaiable colors for the backgroud of the message are: "yellow", "green", "red", "purple", "gray" or if you feel luky "random"
+The available colors for the background of the message are: "yellow", "green", "red", "purple", "gray" or if you feel lucky "random"

 The notify parameter (True or False) trigger a user notification (change the tab color, play a sound, notify mobile phones, etc).